trimstray/nginx-admins-handbook/README.md

 The Request-header fields allow the client to pass additional information about the request, and about the client itself, to the server.

+What is an accepted maximum allowed size for HTTP headers?
+Read [this](https://stackoverflow.com/questions/686217/maximum-on-http-header-values) great answer.
+HTTP does not define any limit.
+However most web servers do limit size of headers they accept.
+Server will return `413 Entity Too Large` error if headers size exceeds that limit.

 ##### Message body

 Request (message) body is the part of the HTTP request where additional content can be sent to the server.